antick/mojo/backend/mods/auto-pause-game/README.md

 ## Introduction

-This mod fires auto-pauses game with custom events when one of these happens:
+This mod fires auto-pauses game with custom events with immersive text when one of these happens:

 1. Your councillor's integration task completes
 2. Your realm priest completes a conversion task
 3. Your marshal restores control
 4. Your steward converts culture
-5. Your armies completes a raid
+5. Your raiders make a successful raid
-6. Major alert appears
+6. Top notification alert appears
-7. Battle is complete
+7. Your army besieges a province
-8. Siege is complete
+8. You win or lose a battle

 ## Installation